Hiflylabs/awesome-dbt/README.md

 Courses from where you can get started with Analytics Engineering.

+- [DBT in a real world scenario, A Beginner DBT tutorial](https://tipseason.com/dbt-tutorial-real-world-scenario-guide) - A beginner tutorial to Understand dbt with a real world example.
 - [Analytics Engineering Glossary](https://docs.getdbt.com/glossary) - Living collection of terms & concepts commonly used in the data industry by dbt Labs.
 - [Zero to Hero dbt](https://dbtlearn.com/) - Complete course covering both theory & practice through real-world Airbnb use-case.
 - [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp) - Data engineering course on cutting edge tools including dbt.